Kassina senegalensis

 Kassina senegalensis, also known as the Senegal running frog, along with many other common names, is a species of frog native to much of Africa.
-It is a small and solidly-built species, with large eyes.
+It is a small and solidly-built species with large eyes.
 Most of the body is greyish-black, but there are brown bands and spots on certain parts.
-They can be found in many types of habitats, such as shrublands, grasslands, and wetlands, at heights as great as 2000 m.
-Their breeding occurs in water, where eggs are laid in various locations and fertilised one-by-one.
-They eat many different prey items, and use skin secretions to avoid becoming prey themselves.
+They can be found in many types of habitats, such as shrublands, grasslands, and wetlands, at elevations as high as 2000 m.
+Their breeding occurs in water, where eggs are laid in various locations and fertilised one by one.
+They eat a variety of arthropods and secrete peptides from their skin to avoid becoming prey themselves.
 Their population is assumed to be very large and not in any immediate danger.